 - Dru F Leistritz, Nancy Hanson, George M Martin, Junko Oshima .
 Werner Syndrome.
 GeneReviews.
 March 8, 2007; http://www.ncbi.nlm.nih.gov/books/NBK1514/.
 Accessed 4/29/2011.

 Your Questions Answeredby the Genetic and Rare Diseases Information Center

 Please contact us with your questions about Werner's syndrome.
 We will answer your question and update these pages with new resources and information.

 - Genetics Home Reference (GHR) contains information on Werner's syndrome.
 This website is maintained by the National Library of Medicine.

-- The !LINK! provides information on this condition.
-Click on the link to view the information.
+- The !LINK! provides information on this condition for patients and caregivers.

 - The National Center for Biotechnology Information (NCBI) was established in 1988 as a national resource for molecular biology information.
 Click on the link to view information on this topic.